Open access to archived (2006-2016) TGAS-MAN flux gradient micrometeorological data is available here.

 - Aaron Glenn – PhD Thesis (2006-2010) Greenhouse Gas Fluxes and Budget for an Annual Cropping System in the Red River Valley, Manitoba, Canada (DOWNLOAD)

 The short-term benefit of including perennial forage in an annual crop rotation on CO2 and N2O emissions was investigated from 2008 through to 2011.
 During this time, plots 1 and 4 were converted from annual crops to perennial forage composed of alfalfa and timothy grass while plots 2 and 3 continued with the annual crops wheat, canola, and barley.
 CO2 and N2O fluxes were measured continuously using the flux-gradient micrometeorological method.
+During the first two years, the newly established perennial forage alfalfa was nearly twice the sink for atmospheric CO2 and emitted less than a quarter of the N2O than annual crops.
+Jump to Long-Term Effects of Perennial vs. Annual Cropping.

 - Maas, S.E., Glenn, A.J., Tenuta, M., and Amiro, B.D.
 (2013).
 Net CO2 and N2O exchange during perennial forage establishment in an annual crop rotation in the Red River Valley, Manitoba.
 Canadian Journal of Soil Science.
 93: 639-652.
 (PREVIEW)